ZafeerMahmood/docs-gpt/Requirments.md

 - Enhanced UI/UX design.
 - Unit Testing
 - Show social security number after the text confirmation
-- Implementation of security measures such as file encryption and user authentication.
+- Implementation of security measures such as file encryption and user authentication. - [x] auth is implemented
 - The Docker setup is configured for both development and production environments.
 - Use of a vector database and integration of a knowledge graph for advanced data handling.